excelerus/wp-org-shipping-rates-for-hk-post/readme.txt

 **Enable Delivery Service(s) for Shipping Zone**
 _New in version 1.1_

 Store Managers can now enable specific delivery services for Shipping Zone.
-For example, if your Japan customers usually demand faster shipping than you can enable 'SpeedPost' for 'Japan' shipping zone to offer them a faster (and expensive) shipping option.
+For example, if your Japan customers usually demand faster shipping then you can enable 'SpeedPost' for 'Japan' shipping zone to offer them a faster (and expensive) shipping option.

 == Installation ==